Get your PhD in Social Work

 How many additional courses or credits are required for the combined MSW/PhD program?

 The number of additional credits depends on your academic plan, which is developed in collaboration with the PhD program director.
-Sample academic plans are available on page 11 of the PhD Handbook 2024–2025.
+Sample academic plans are available in the PhD Handbook.

 What are the job prospects after completing the PhD program?